btuckerc/audioreader/README.md

 ## Prerequisites

-Before running the `setup.sh` script, ensure you have the following installed on your system:
+Before running the `setup.sh` script, ensure you have the following generally available on your system:

-*   **Python 3:** The `setup.sh` script specifically uses `python3.11` to create the virtual environment.
-While other Python 3 versions might work for running the app if manually set up, using Python 3.11 is recommended for compatibility with the setup script.
-*   **`pip`:** The Python package installer (usually comes with Python).
 *   **`bash`:** To execute the `setup.sh` script.
+*   **Standard Build Tools:** If `pyenv` needs to install Python from source (e.g., if a pre-compiled binary isn't available for your system for version `3.11.8`), you'll need standard build tools (like `gcc`, `make`, `libssl-dev`, `zlib1g-dev`, etc., depending on your OS). `pyenv install <version>` usually provides guidance if dependencies are missing.
 *   **`ffmpeg` (and `ffprobe`):**
     *   These are crucial for full application functionality: creating test audio clips for speed tests and getting accurate audio durations.
     *   The `setup.sh` script will check if `ffmpeg` and `ffprobe` are accessible in your system's PATH.
 If not, it will provide guidance on how to install them for common operating systems.
     *   It is highly recommended to install `ffmpeg` before or immediately after running `setup.sh` if the script indicates they are missing.
+*   **Python Version Management (Recommended: `pyenv`):**
+    *   The `setup.sh` script is designed to work best with `pyenv` ([https://github.com/pyenv/pyenv](https://github.com/pyenv/pyenv)) for managing Python versions.
+It will attempt to install and use Python `3.11.8` (or the version specified in `PYTHON_VERSION_TARGET` within the script) via `pyenv`.
+    *   If `pyenv` is not found, the script will attempt to use a fallback command `python3.11` to set up the environment.
+    *   If neither `pyenv` can set up the target Python version nor the fallback `python3.11` command is found/functional, the script will guide you on how to proceed (e.g., install `pyenv` or the required Python version manually).
+    *   Having `pip` (Python package installer, usually comes with Python) is implicitly required for the Python installation that `setup.sh` ultimately uses.

 ## Installation